wdrol/wdrol.github.io/other/wiki/front-end-tips-and-tricks/front-end-tips-and-tricks.md

 Easily manage multiple versions of Node.js in Windows.

-This is *THE* Windows version, not the same as the original nvm.
+This is *THE* Windows version to use, not the same as the original nvm.

 https://github.com/coreybutler/nvm-windows